comet-ml/opik/README.md

 comet_llm.log_prompt(
     prompt="What is your name?",
-    outputs=" My name is Alex.",
+    output=" My name is Alex.",
     api_key="<YOUR_COMET_API_KEY>",
 )
 ```